saswatigi/Putting-the-Cure-into-Strategic-Procurement/README.md

 Bottom 20% of categories by line items placed into either Other Services or Other Goods

 ### Modelling brief overview
-First, the was split data into 80% for training and 20% for test.
+The cleaned dataset was split data into 80% for training and 20% for test.
-I then developed 3 separate TF-IDF NLP models on Supplier Name, Item Name and Item Description.
+3 separate TF-IDF NLP models on Supplier Name, Item Name and Item Description where created.
-After merging the matrices and fitted it to a weighted soft voting ensemble consisting of OnevsRest Logistic Regression, Extra Randomized Forest and LinearSVC models.
+After merging the matrices, the new sparse matrix was fitted to a weighted soft voting ensemble consisting of OnevsRest Logistic(4) Regression, ExtraTrees(3) and LinearSVC(0.5) models.

 ### Results
 This modelling approach resulted in a 77% accuracy test score, which correctly classified 92% of total spend.